mithro/slidelint_site/README.md

 Incoming documents which cause issues will be saved to `debug_storage` directory for review with details about what happened.

-People can aso reports errors via a feedback form.
+People can also reports errors via a feedback form.

 ## SMTP logging handler